-Freshmen Year: 10 Tips for Your First Year as a Collegiate Student-Athlete
+Freshmen Year: 10 Tips for your First Year as a Collegiate Student-Athlete

 Making the jump from high school to college is not an easy one, even for the best players.
 Being a freshman can be an overwhelming experience – athletically, academically, and socially.
 Finding your role on a new team, balancing sport and academics, getting used to new coaches and teammates, adjusting to life as a student athlete is a transition.
 Freshmen year is a full of growing pains, but also a year full unforgettable memories.
 Here are some tips to help maximize your first year of college as a student athlete.